textileio/demo-basin-server/README.md

 ### Setup

 Now, we can get things going.
-Check out the `env.example` file and update the `PRIVATE_KEY`.
+Check out the `env.example` file, update the `PRIVATE_KEY`, and create a new `env` file with these values.
 There is a provided object store address (`OS_ADDRESS`) that you can use, which has fully public write enabled.

 ```sh
 export PRIVATE_KEY=hex_encoded_private_key